gski-31/project_files/README.md

-# simple_projects
+# Projects
-Simple single page projects
+Varying projects from assorted classes and challenges